 Impatiens glandulifera, Royle.

-Himalayan Balsam is a member of the Balsaminaceae family; also known as Touch-me-not Balsam and Policeman"s Helmet because of the shape of the flowers.
+Himalayan Balsam is a member of the Balsaminaceae family; also known as Policeman's Helmet because of the shape of the flowers.

 Himalayan Balsam has been added to Schedule 9 by The Wildlife and Countryside Act 1981 (Variation of Schedule 9) (England and Wales) Order 2010: this means that it is illegal to plant or otherwise cause to grow Himalayan Balsam in the wild.